 Note: Only premium aMiSTACX AWS EC2 stacks can be powered OFF/ON, basic stacks can only be rebooted.

 This function is to prevent an accidental power-off event on a production system.
 A High Availability [HA] stack, more than likely, should or would be used with AWS auto scale, and can afford one node in the farm to be powered off by accident.

 Note: It is important to note that when using teams, and NOT the A51 super user, that you will need to specifically grant power ON/OFF access privilege to the team member on the specific EC2 instance; otherwise, that user will not be able to power cycle the EC2.
 This is to prevent a developer or any other user of your team, with little knowledge of AWS, accidentally powering off a production system.

 Under the advanced column, you will have a drop-down menu that will allow the following functions:

-- Instant backup of EC2 Image or Snapshot
+- Instant backup of an EC2 via AMI image or snapshot

 - phpMyadmin [Not shown because this only applies to LAMP/LEMP stacks]

 You will also notice some other useful features.
 The Elastic IP [Blue Font] is hyperlinked to the AWS Console, and so is the AWS EC2 Instance ID.
 This makes it handy to use the AWS console in combination with Area 51 when required.